LukasGaedicke/Programming-Challenges-v1.4/README.md

 # Programming-Challenges-v1.4

-Repository containing 100 challenges that will solve throughout the year 2020.
+This repository containing 100 challenges that will solve throughout the year 2020.
 See all challenges in image below.
 <img src="https://github.com/LukasGaedicke/Programming-Challenges-v1.4/blob/master/assets/challenges.jpg">
 ### Rules on challenges:
 - They must contain tests;